nmack41/db_lookup/README.md

-# ChatDB
+# DBdex

-Use AI to query your database using natural language.
-Ask questions about your schema, data or optimisation suggestions.
+Like a Pokédex, but for your database.
+Uses AI to answer questions about your database data or schema using natural language.

 ## Features